melladam/melladam.github.io/index.md

 ---
 layout: page
-title: Is the Gaming community the best community on YouTube ?
+title: Is the Gaming community the best community on YouTube?
 subtitle:
 cover-img: /assets/img/background_picture.png
 cover-img-opacity: 0.35